dbohdan/ferripaste/README.md

 # rpaste

-**rpaste** is a command-line client for [Rustypaste](https://github.com/orhun/rustypaste), a self-hosted pastebin service.
+**rpaste** is an alternative command-line client for [Rustypaste](https://github.com/orhun/rustypaste), a self-hosted pastebin service. rpaste offers different features from the official client [rustypaste-cli](https://github.com/orhun/rustypaste-cli):

-## Features

-rpaste:

-- Uploads one or more files per invocation
+- Basic password manager integration. rpaste can retrieve the authentication token from a command-line password manager like [pass](https://www.passwordstore.org/) by running a command.
-- Generates its own unique filenames for uploads by appending a timestamp before the file extension.
+- A custom file naming scheme. rpaste generates unique filenames by adding Unix timestamps before the file extension.
+  This is performed independently of the Rustypaste server.
-  For example, `foo.tar.gz` can become `foo.1736864775.tar.gz`.
+  For example, `foo.tar.gz` becomes `foo.1736864775.tar.gz`.

+## Other features

 - Supports expiring and one-shot uploads
-- Verifies the creation of uploads that aren't one-shot without fully downloading them
+- Verifies non-one-shot uploads without full download
+- URL shortening
+- Remote URL uploads

 ## Usage